 When one of Scotland’s most prolific chefs offers you some recommendations on where to eat in Scotland, it’s time to sit up and pay attention!

 Edinburgh-born Tom Kitchin, and his wife Michaela, opened The Kitchin in Leith’s waterfront in 2006.
 A year later, at the tender age of just 29, the restaurant was awarded its first Michelin star and Tom became the youngest Michelin star recipient in Scotland.
 There are currently nine Michelin-star restaurants in Scotland.

-Tom’s ‘from nature to plate’ philosophy also underpins the values and the culinary flair at two further restaurants in the capital.
+Tom’s ‘from nature to plate’ philosophy also underpins the values and the culinary flair at four further restaurants in and around the capital.
 The award-winning Dominic Jack Castle Terrace Restaurant sitting below the historic castle, is renowned for its fine dining experience.
-The Scran & Scallie, Edinburgh’s leading gastropub, offers relaxed dining with amazing Scottish ‘scran’ and a range of traditional and artisan beers, in a cosy setting that’s perfect for the whole family.
+The Scran & Scallie, Edinburgh’s leading gastropub, offers relaxed dining with amazing Scottish ‘scran’ and excellent beers, in a cosy setting that’s perfect for the whole family.
 Welcoming bistro, Southside Scran, offers amazing dishes and outstanding service in stylish Stockbridge and the Bonnie Badger in Gullane is a five star restaurant and pub with rooms, serving exquisite food in smart surroundings.